 In any circuit where accuracy is important, careful consideration of the power supply and ground return layout helps to ensure the rated performance.
-The printed circuit board on which the AD5533 is mounted should be designed so that the analog and digital sections are separated and confined to certain areas of the board.
-If the AD5533 is in a system where multiple devices require an AGND-to-DGND connection, the connection should be made at one point only.
+The printed circuit board on which the AD5533B is mounted should be designed so that the analog and digital sections are separated and confined to certain areas of the board.
+If the AD5533B is in a system where multiple devices require an AGND-to-DGND connection, the connection should be made at one point only.
 The star ground point should be established as close as possible to the device.
-For supplies with multiple pins (VSS, VDD, and AVCC), it is recommended to tie those pins together.
-The AD5533 should have ample supply bypassing of 10 μF in parallel with 0.1 μF on each supply located as close to the package as possible, ideally right up against the device.
-The 10 μF capacitors are the tantalum bead type.
-The 0.1 μF capacitor should have low effective series resistance (ESR) and effective series inductance (ESI), like the common ceramic types that provide a low impedance path to ground at high frequencies, to handle transient currents due to internal logic switching.
+For supplies with multiple pins (VSS, VDD, AVCC) it is recommended to tie those pins together.
+The AD5533B should have ample supply bypassing of 10 μF in parallel with 0.1 μF on each supply located as close to the package as possible, ideally right up against the device.
+The 10 μ F capacitors are the tantalum bead type.
+The 0.1 μ F capacitor should have low effective series resistance (ESR) and effective series inductance (ESI), like the common ceramic types that provide a low impedance path to ground at high frequencies, to handle transient currents due to internal logic switching.

-The power supply lines of the AD5533 should use as large a trace as possible to provide low impedance paths and reduce the effects of glitches on the power supply line.
-Fast switching signals, such as clocks, should be shielded with digital ground to avoid radiating noise to other parts of the board and should never be run near the reference inputs.
-A ground line routed between the $D{\rm IN}$ and SCLK lines will help reduce crosstalk between them (not required on a multilayer board as there will be a separate ground plane but separating the lines will help).
+The power supply lines of the AD5533B should use as large a trace as possible to provide low impedance paths and reduce the effects of glitches on the power supply line.
+Fast switching signals such as clocks should be shielded with digital ground to avoid radiating noise to other parts of the board, and should never be run near the reference inputs.
+A ground line routed between the $D{\rm IN}$ and SCLK lines will help reduce crosstalk between them (not required on a multilayer board as there will be a separate ground plane, but separating the lines will help).
+It is essential to minimize noise on $V{\rm IN}$ and REFIN lines.

 Note it is essential to minimize noise on $V{\rm IN}$ and REFIN lines.
 Particularly for optimum ISHA performance, the $V{\rm IN}$ line must be kept noise-free.
 Depending on the noise performance of the board, a noise filtering capacitor may be required on the $V{\rm IN}$ line.
-If this capacitor is necessary, then for optimum throughput it may be necessary to buffer the source which is driving $V{\rm IN}$.
+If this capacitor is necessary, then for optimum throughput it may be necessary to buffer the source that is driving $V{\rm IN}$.
 Avoid crossover of digital and analog signals.
 Traces on opposite sides of the board should run at right angles to each other.
 This reduces the effects of feedthrough through the board.
-A microstrip technique is by far the best but not always possible with a double-sided board.
+A microstrip technique is by far the best, but not always possible with a double-sided board.
 In this technique, the component side of the board is dedicated to ground plane while signal traces are placed on the solder side.

-As is the case for all thin packages, care must be taken to avoid flexing the package and to avoid a point load on the surface of the package during the assembly process.
+As is the case for all thin packages, care must be taken to avoid flexing the CSPBGA package and to avoid a point load on the surface of this package during the assembly process.